ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 1. Create a catkin workspace for the exercise 4.1 ROS1 packages and dependencies.
     ```
     mkdir -p ~/catkin_ws/src
-    cd ~/catkin_ws/src
     ```

-1. Create a symlink to exercise 4.1 in the training repo.
+1. Copy Exercise 4.1 in the training repo.
     ```
-    cd ~/catkin_ws/src
+    cp -r ~/industrial_training/exercises/4.1/ros1/src ~/catkin_ws/src
-    ln -s ~/industrial_training/exercises/4.1/ros1/src demo
     ```

 1. Clone additional dependencies.
     ```
+    cd ~/catkin_ws/src
     git clone --branch melodic-devel https://github.com/ros-industrial-consortium/descartes.git
     git clone --branch kinetic-devel https://github.com/ros-industrial/universal_robot.git
     git clone --branch master https://github.com/ros-industrial/fake_ar_publisher.git
     ```

-1. Source and build exercise
+1. Source and build exercise from the top workspace directory.
     ```
     . /opt/ros/noetic/setup.bash
+    cd ~/catkin_ws/src
     catkin build
     ```

 ### Create the ROS2 workspace

-1. Create a colcon workspace for the exercise 7.2 ROS1 packages and dependencies.
+1. In a new terminal, create a colcon workspace for the exercise 7.2 ROS1 packages and dependencies.
 We will copy a template with part of the exercise created for you.
     ```
     mkdir -p ~/colcon_ws/src
     cd ~/colcon_ws/src
     ```
     ```
-    cp ~/industrial_training/exercises/7.2/template_ws/src ~/colcon_ws/src
+    cp -r ~/industrial_training/exercises/7.2/template_ws/src ~/colcon_ws/src/demo
     ```

 1. Open the blank file located at `~/colcon_ws/src/demo/myworkcell_msgs/message_mappings.yaml`.
 Add the message mapping parameters to the blank file.
 This will map 4 services that we plan on using in our ROS2 node (`~/colcon_ws/src/demo/myworkcell_core/src/myworkcell_core.cpp`).
 These are necessary to call the planner in ROS1 and command the robot to execute the trajectory.
 Additionally, we will map one publisher/subscriber message called `ARMarker`.